panzone/panz-crypto/README.md

 ##pAES

 pAES is a simple implementation of AES with 128-bit keys, created for my Advanced Cryptography class.
 It's very basic and provides only encryptation at the moment, but it presents a simple interface for call the AES internal operations.

+##fermatRSA

+This is a simple implementation of an attack to RSA using the Fermat factorization written during a challenge in my class.
+It requires gmp and openssl.